-From small cafés to fine dining restaurants, Charleston has oodles of options when you’re looking for a bite to eat on a dog friendly patio.
-Ty and Buster recommend Kitchen 208 for a lovely breakfast on the shaded patio, and the fabulous Fuel Cantina for its Caribbean-influenced cuisine and friendly atmosphere.
+From small cafés to fine dining restaurants, Charleston has oodles of options when you want a bite to eat on a dog friendly patio.
+For a fun lunch, the fabulous Fuel Cantina has Caribbean-influenced cuisine and friendly atmosphere.

-James Island County Park also has a campground and RV park, and a series of paved trails where dogs are welcome.
-It’s a fantastic place to stay for anyone traveling with a pet.
+James Island County Park also has a pet friendly campground and RV park, and a series of paved trails where pets are welcome.
+It’s a fantastic place to stay for anyone traveling with a pet!

-Charleston is situated on a peninsula surrounded by islands, which provides for a fantastic selection of beaches.
-From Sullivan’s Island and Isle of Palms to the north, to Folly Beach and Kiawah Island’s Beachwalker Park to the south, there is is a perfect beach for everyone!
+Charleston is situated on a peninsula surrounded by islands, and boasts a fantastic selection of pet friendly beaches.
+From Sullivan’s Island and Isle of Palms to the north, to Folly Beach and Kiawah Island’s Beachwalker Park to the south, there is is a perfect stretch of sand for everyone!